 Did you know that the average student spends more than 30 hours cramming for a single ATI proctored exam?

 When it comes to maternal‑newborn nursing, that time can feel like a sprint through a maze of facts, charts, and child‑birth scenarios.
 The good news?
-There’s a way to turn that marathon into a sprint with a little help from one of the most popular study tools out there—Quizlet.
+There’s a way to turn that marathon into a sprint with a little help from one of the most popular study tools out there—Quizlet But it adds up..

 What Is an ATI Proctored Exam in Maternal Newborn Nursing?

 The ATI Proctored Exam is a high‑stakes, computer‑based test that nurses take to demonstrate competency in the Maternal‑Newborn (M‑N) specialty.
-It’s the final hurdle before you can claim you’re a board‑ready RN in that field.
-The exam covers everything from prenatal care and labor to neonatal assessment and newborn interventions Small thing, real impact..
+Which means it’s the final hurdle before you can claim you’re a board‑ready RN in that field.
+The exam covers everything from prenatal care and labor to neonatal assessment and newborn interventions.

 - Format: Multiple‑choice, short‑answer, and clinical‑scenario questions.